-Central Health's depository agreement with JPMorgan Chase Bank requires collateralization with a fair market value equal to at least 105% of Central Health funds in excess of \$250,000 on deposit in the bank.
+Central Health's depository agreement with JPMorgan Chase Bank requires collateralization with a fair market value equal of at least 105% of Central Health funds in excess of \$250,000 on deposit in the bank.
 The depository agreement states that collateral shall consist of one or more of the following: U.S. Treasury securities, Federal National Mortgage Association ("FNMA") securities, pools or REMIC CMO's, Federal Farm Credit Bank ("FFCB") securities, Federal Home Loan Bank ("FHLB") agencies, Federal Home Loan Mortgage Corporation ("FHLMC") pools or REMIC CMO's, Government National Mortgage Association ("GNMA") pools, obligations of states, agencies, counties, cities, and other political subdivisions of any state that are rated not less than "A" or its equivalent.
 The REMIC CMOs must not have variable rates or original maturities longer than ten years.

-For the year ended September 30, 2020 collateral was maintained through a letter of credit from the FHLB, which in the case of default by JPMorgan Chase will act as agent for Central Health.
-During fiscal year 2020, collateral coverage was more than the 105% of bank balances on all days during the year, with the exception of April 10, 2020 and July 2, 2020.
+However, for the year ended September 30, 2021 collateral was maintained through a letter of credit from the FHLB, which in the case of default by JPMorgan Chase will act as agent for Central Health.
+During fiscal year 2021, collateral coverage was more than the 105% of bank balances on all days during the year, with the exception of December 8, 2020 and May 28, 2021.
 The collateral balances were increased immediately the next business day to the required amount of collateral.
-As of September 30, 2020, Central Health's bank balances in excess of federal depository insurance were fully collateralized.
+As of September 30, 2021, Central Health's bank balances in excess of federal depository insurance were fully collateralized.